rileyhales/hydroinformatics/README.md

 * ***save_dir_path***: the path to a directory where you want to save the output files produced by the method you specified.
 * ***var***: the name of a variable that you want the function to focus on.
 This should be the name as it appears in the file, not a full/long name that is listed in the attributes.
 * ***coords***: a tuple that contains the locations of a point in (lat, lon) format.
+* ***rasterpath***: a string path to the raster dataset to be used in the function.
+Must be GeoTiff format in a geographic coordinate system (WGS 1984)

 ### timeseries_netcdfDir.py
 Give it a directory of netCDF4 files broken up by timestep and creates a timeseries of each variable based on parameters